 When we hear the word "parrot," an iconic image comes to mind: a large, colorful bird whose most distinguishing characteristic is its ability to mimic human speech.
-As important as it may seem to find a bird with exceptional speech abilities, it is far more important to only adopt a bird whose traits are compatible with your personality and lifestyle.
-Read about these eight species to get an idea if one of these birds would be a fitting pet for you and your household.
+As much as you may want to find a bird with exceptional speech abilities, it is far more important to only adopt a bird whose traits are compatible with your personality and lifestyle.
+Read about these eight species to get an idea if one of these birds would be a fitting pet for your household.

 01 of 08

 Macaws are known for their beautiful colors, bold personalities, and advanced capabilities for mimicking human speech.
 Macaws are able to learn upwards of 100 different words, and some even seem to be able to use them in context.
 Like some other types of large parrots, Macaws are quite skilled at learning short phrases; some even learn to sing snippets of songs.

 Length: 32 inches; half the total body length is in the tail feathers

-Physical Characteristics: Feathers of scarlet, light blue, yellow; flight feathers are dark blue, dark red, gold, sometimes green; white skin around the eyes
+Physical Characteristics: Feathers of scarlet, light blue, yellow; flight feathers of dark blue, dark red, gold, sometimes green; white skin around the eyes

 02 of 08

-Hailing from the "Land Down Under," the cockatoos are another large parrot species that have displayed speech abilities in captivity.
-While it has been reported to be difficult to train Cockatoos to talk, the birds may merely have a softer, sweeter speaking voice than other parrots.
+Hailing from the "Land Down Under," the cockatoo is another large parrot species that have displayed speech abilities in captivity.
+While it has been reported to be difficult to train Cockatoos to talk, the bird may merely have a softer, sweeter speaking voice than other parrots.

 Length: 18 inches